GTM Strategy for Startups: From First Customers to Scale

 - You're selling to mid-market or enterprise buyers

 Outbound gives you control over who you talk to, when you talk to them, and what you say.
 It's the fastest path to conversations, and conversations are the most valuable thing a pre-scale startup can have.
+According to ZoomInfo's cold calling statistics, persistent multi-touch outreach still drives meaningful connect rates when targeting is tight — the opposite of what most "cold outreach is dead" headlines suggest.
 Our outbound sales system setup service is specifically designed for startups making this transition.

 Start with product-led if: